SirAnthony/autobuild/README.md

 -----
 Some useful things are there, and you can try it.
 General usage: ./script.php pkg1 pkg2 pkg3

-What do we have:
+Examples:
+* ./main.py -g filename <packages_list>
-* graph.php - generates dependency graph between specified packages and related ones.
-Generates depgraph.dot file, renders depgraph.dot.png and displays it if possible
+Generates dependency graph between specified packages and related ones.
+Generates filename.dot file, renders filename.dot.png and displays it if possible
-* build.php - decides what to do if we want to build specified packages.
-Later, it will be extended to actually do these things.
+* ./main.py -o <packages_list>
-* print_buildorder.php - prints build order for specified packages.
+Prints build order for specified packages.
 Mostly for debugging.
+* ./main.py -t build_source <packages_list>
+Build packages list using abuilds at build_source